mkdev85/take-home-test/README.md

 - Added pagination on all the resources i.e /authors [GET], /books [GET] and /borrow-records [GET]
 - Apart from pagination, also applied filtering on above resources.
 You can check the full details in the swagger doc.
 - Created basic docker file.
-- Integrated JWT middleware on PUT, DELETE, and POST endpoints.

 # Not covered:
 - Test cases: Due to the time limit, I have not written the test cases but it's not a big deal for me.
 If I have extra time, I would definitely complete it.